Ensemble Kalman Methods: A Mean Field Perspective: Appendix A (Pseudo-Code)

 \section{Appendix A (Pseudo-Code)}

 In this appendix we provide pseudo-code describing several of the algorithms that we present and deploy in this paper.
-Algorithms \ref{alg:3DVAR} and \ref{alg:EnKF}, 3DVAR and the ensemble Kalman filter (EnKF) respectively, are presented in the context of the problem of state estimation for discrete time dynamical systems presented in Section \ref{sec:SE}.
-The scheme 3DVAR is employed in Examples \ref{ex:3dvar}, \ref{ex:3dvar_ms}, \ref{ex:s3dvar} and \ref{ex:enkf}.
-The ensemble Kalman filter is applied in the context of Example \ref{ex:enkf}.
-Ensemble Kalman methods for inversion, as shown in Algorithms \ref{alg:EKTI}, \ref{alg:EKI_alpha} and \ref{alg:EKI}, are presented in Section \ref{sec:IP} and applied in the context of Example \ref{ex:EKI}.
-We refer to Algorithm \ref{alg:EKTI} as Ensemble Kalman Inversion (Transport), as it arises from the approach to inversion described in Subsection \ref{ssec:IPT}; we refer to Algorithm \ref{alg:EKI_alpha} as Ensemble Kalman Inversion (Iteration to Infinity), as it arises from the approach to inversion described in Subsection \ref{ssec:IPO}; Algorithm \ref{alg:EKI} corresponds to particular cases of Algorithms \ref{alg:EKTI} and \ref{alg:EKI_alpha} where they coincide as explained in Subsection \ref{ssec:EKMI}.
+Algorithms \ref{alg:3DVAR} and \ref{alg:EnKF}, 3DVAR and the ensemble Kalman filter (EnKF) respectively, are applied in the context of the problem of state estimation for discrete time dynamical systems presented in Subsections \ref{ssec:CT} and \ref{ssec:EKM}.
+The scheme 3DVAR is employed in Examples \ref{ex:3dvar}, \ref{ex:s3dvar}, \ref{ex:enkf} and \ref{ex:3dvar_ms}.
+The ensemble Kalman filter is applied in Example \ref{ex:enkf}.
+Ensemble Kalman methods for inversion, as shown in Algorithms \ref{alg:EKTI}, \ref{alg:EKOI}, \ref{alg:EKI_post}, are presented in Subsections \ref{ssec:IPFT} and \ref{ssec:IPIFT}, and applied within Examples \ref{ex:EKI_1D} and \ref{ex:EKI}.
+We refer to Algorithm \ref{alg:EKTI} as Ensemble Kalman Inversion (Transport), as it arises from the approach to inversion described in Subsection \ref{sssec:kt_sdt}; we refer to Algorithm \ref{alg:EKOI} as Ensemble Kalman Inversion (Iteration to Infinity), as it arises from the approach to inversion described in Subsection \ref{ssec:IPIFT}; Algorithm \ref{alg:EKI_post} corresponds to an ensemble Kalman inversion method employing inflation by the covariance computed under the filtering distribution, as outlined in Subsection \ref{sssec:IPB}.
+We refer to Algorithm \ref{alg:EKI_post} as Ensemble Kalman Inversion (Inflated State).